-The Africa Forum of the International Research Council on African Literature and Culture, IRCALC, is the first web based council of writers, scholars and researchers from around the world with common interest in Africa, in particular the literature, art and culture of Africa and her diaspora.
-Editors also see to the regular volumes of the Library of African Writing and have anchored up till the 15th of the volumes of Critical Studies (CS), African Literature (JAL) and New Poetry (NP).
+Africa Research International Council on African Literature and Culture, IRCALC, is the first web based convergence of writers, scholars and researchers from around the world drawn by common interests, particularly, the literature, art and culture of Africa and her Diaspora.
+Editors see to the regular volumes of the Library of Critical Writing and have anchored up till the 15th series of the journals of African Literature (JAL), Critical Studies (Special) (CS), and New Poetry (NP).

-We further the imaginative approach to Africa’s leadership and development concerns through the online forum for independent discourse on governance, literature and culture, not excluding, indeed, other writings of Africa’s diaspora which lend meaning and support to this vision.
+Coming at a timely period of millennial cultural awareness, IRCALC Editors since year 2000 argue for a more imaginative approach to leadership and development concerns through eloquent media discourse on governance, literature and culture, not excluding, indeed, other writings of Africa’s diaspora which lend meaning and support to the vision.

-Currently Africa Research Africa Forum is active in the study and evaluation of African governance, ethic and aesthetic.
-In the propagation of African thought, our activities have given impetus for a wealth of publications on African literary and cultural expressions.
+The Editors are ever vigilant in the truthful evaluation of governance, ethics and aesthetics across the world net.
+In the propagation of creative thought, IRCALC Editors have given impetus to a wealth of publications on African literary and cultural expressions.

 Member organizations and individuals proffer public information and ideas that enrich world understanding of Africa’s richly diverse heritage.
 Membership cuts across race and nationality to embrace scholars committed to Africa development issues.
 The Library of Critical Writing, CW; Critical Series Special, CS; Journal of African Literature, JAL; New Poetry, NP; are all available by subscription request.
 Individual and institutional members get to read periodic reviews, extracts and newsletters of the organization.

 Outstanding contributions by literary and cultural critics as distilled from volumes of the journals of African writing are now online.
 Across the online media, select few have been memorialised for their significance around the globe.